-Are you planning an exciting camping getaway and are looking for the best sleeping pad?
+Are you planning an exciting camping getaway and looking for the best sleeping pad?
 Are you expecting the weather to be on the chilly side?
 You must think: What is a good R value for sleeping pads?

-Sleeping pads have an R-value, which is the possibility of material to trap heat inside of it and not let the cold pass through it.
+Sleeping pads have an R-value, which is the possibility that material to trap heat inside of it and not let the cold pass through it.
 In other words, R-Value tells you how much insulation any material has.
 For more information about sleeping pad R-values and their technicalities, read through our R-Value article.
 Like a sleeping bag that has its temperature rating, so does a sleeping pad have its R-value.

 What R Value for Sleeping Pad To Choose?